timelessco/node-ts-app-template/README.md

 # Introduction

-This project is a frontend playground template built using nodemon. nodemon is a watch tool for modern node applications, designed for performance and ease of use.
-It allows you to focus on writing code and not on the watch process.
+This project is a frontend app package built using tsup. tsup is a modern build tool for modern node applications, designed for performance and ease of use.
+It allows you to focus on writing code and not on the build process.

 ## Setup